datumorphism/datumorphism.github.io/content/wiki/machine-learning/basics/confusion-matrix.md

 This table is easy enough to comprehend.
 We have discussed the Type I and Type II errors in [Types of Errors in Statistical Hypothesis Testing
 ](/wiki/statistical-hypothesis-testing/type-1-error-and-type-2-error/). here False Positive (FP) is Type I error and False Negative (FN) is Type II error.

-> Isn't FN type I error?
+{{< message title="Isn't FN type I error?">}}

->
-> A first look at the table might lead us to conclude such as "FN is type I error" and "FP is type II error".
+A first look at the table might lead us to conclude such as "FN is type I error" and "FP is type II error".

->
-> But remember types of errors is about hypothesis testing and we usually test our null hypothesis.
+But remember types of errors is about hypothesis testing and we usually test our null hypothesis.
 Here a null hypothesis is the negative labels.
+{{< /message >}}

 Then we loop through all cats in the test dataset, find the results and put the numbers in the table.